Put Together an Invoice Process

 Here’s how you put together an invoice process:

 Far too many field service business operators send out invoices full of unnecessary information.
 The unneeded information confuses customers that either pushes the invoices into the “not urgent” pile or simply toss the invoices in the trash.
 Any invoice you send out must be concise in presenting the products delivered and services performed.
-The invoice process also must include a due date and amount owed.
+The invoice process also must include an invoice number, a due date and the amount owed.
 The organization of an invoice must appear professional, especially if you send invoices via cyberspace.
 Basic invoicing software helps busy field service businesses save time by sending out professional looking invoices.

 Need a standard invoice?